Hugo Hamilton (writer)

 Hugo P. Hamilton (born Johannes Ó hUrmoltaigh, 28 January 1953) is an Irish writer.
 Hamilton was born and raised in Dublin with an Irish father and a German mother.
-His latest novel “Conversation with the Sea” was published in August 2025.

 Early life

 Hamilton's mother was a German Roman Catholic who travelled to Ireland in 1949 on a pilgrimage, married an Irishman, and settled in the country.
 His father was a strict nationalist who insisted that his children should speak only German or Irish, but not English, a prohibition the young Hugo resisted inwardly.
 "The prohibition against English made me see that language as a challenge.
 Even as a child, I spoke to the walls in English and secretly rehearsed dialogue I heard outside," he wrote later.
 As a consequence of this, he grew up with three languages – English, Irish and German – and a sense of never really belonging to any: "There were no other children like me, no ethnic groups that I could attach myself to".